-That's why I created 40 stories, with lesson plans, flashcards, songs and workbooks, and these are brilliant teaching tools for busy teachers who want to give fun lessons and engage their preschool pupils.
+Preschool children are spell-bound by own stories, which is why I created 40 stories, with lesson plans, flashcards, songs and workbooks, and these are brilliant teaching tools for busy teachers who want to give fun lessons and engage their preschool pupils.
 My stories are brought alive by the lesson plans made of games, that make it possible for 3-6-year-olds to learn English as a foreign language.

-Fantastic story books:
+Fantastic classic story books

 Where the Wild Things Are by Maurice Sendak.

 Wow, I remember this captivating book from when I was a child.
 It’s over 50 years old but is still one of the best preschool children’s books ever.
 It won the Caldecott medal in 1964 but the illustrations are totally appealing today and the emotional journey Max goes on just as relevant!
 Max starts being naughty, chasing the family dog with a fork and getting up to mischief.
 He talks back to his mother who calls him a wild thing and sends him to his bedroom without any supper.
 Furious in his room, Max’s imagination turns his bedroom into a land of wild things, where he becomes king and is worshipped.
 He gets up to lots of mischief as king of the wild things but then he feels a desire to go to the place where he is most loved.
 He ends up back in his bedroom where supper is waiting!
 It’s best with the author’s own illustrations.